Win Mortimer

-James Winslow Mortimer (May 1, 1919 – January 11, 1998) was a Canadian comic book and comic strip artist best known as one of the major illustrators of the DC Comics superhero Superman.
+James Winslow "Win" Mortimer (May 1, 1919 – January 11, 1998) was a Canadian comic book and comic strip artist best known as one of the major illustrators of the DC Comics superhero Superman.
 He additionally drew for Marvel Comics, Gold Key Comics, and other publishers.

 He was a 2006 inductee into the Canadian comics creators Joe Shuster Hall of Fame.

 Biography

 Early life and career

 Win Mortimer was born in Hamilton, Ontario, Canada.
 Trained as an artist by his father, who worked for a lithography company, and at the Art Students League of New York, Mortimer found work as an illustrator after a short stint in the Canadian Army during World War II.
 Discharged in 1943, Mortimer found work designing posters.

 DC Comics

 Mortimer began working for DC Comics in 1945, and quickly became a cover artist for comics featuring Superman, Superboy and Batman.
 His first known comics work is as the penciler and inker of the 12-page lead Batman story, "The Batman Goes Broke" by writer Don Cameron, in Detective Comics #105 (Nov.
 1945); contractually credited to Bob Kane, it is also signed "Mortimer."
 The introduction of Batman's Batboat in Detective Comics #110 (April 1946) was another Cameron/Mortimer collaboration.
-Mortimer launched a Robin feature in Star-Spangled Comics #65 (Feb.
+Mortimer launched a Robin feature in Star Spangled Comics #65 (Feb.
 1947).